syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 ## Common and control specific keys

-We have the following set of common keys which are mapped to specific elements in all of our controls.
+In common theme resource dictionary, we have the following set of keys which are mapped to specific elements in all of our controls.
 To override the overall appearance of the theme, you can change the values for these keys as required.

 * SyncPrimaryColor
 * SyncPrimaryLightColor